Communication, Voice, and Swallowing Research

 Jamila Minga, PhD

-Jamila Minga, PhD, is an Assistant Professor in the Department of Head and Neck Surgery & Communication Sciences at Duke University School of Medicine.
+Jamila Minga, PhD, is an Associate Professor in the Department of Head and Neck Surgery & Communication Sciences at Duke University School of Medicine.
 The Minga Right Hemisphere Communication Lab is dedicated to understanding the communication impairments, particularly those concerning language production, that can occur after right hemisphere stroke.
 Dr. Minga co-developed the RHDBank database and protocol as a foundation for increasing scientific inquiry and understanding of language production after a right hemisphere stroke.
 She is dedicated to improving knowledge about hemispheric contributions to language as a basis for engineering population specific diagnostic and treatment approaches that will improve the quality of life of survivors, their loved ones, and caregivers.
 She aims to accomplish these goals with the support of survivors, community and educational partners.

 The Minga Right Hemisphere Communication Lab